pFindStudio/pIon/README.md

 msmspath1=H:/pIon/pIon1/demo_dataset/IPM_demo.mgf
 # Additional MSMS files can be added here, e.g.
 # msmspath2=H:/pIon/pIon1/demo_dataset/another_example.mgf

+# ……

+# If ion labeling is adopted to facilitate the discovery of unknown modifications (True or False)
+ion_labeling=True

+# One charge mass of ion, it is recommended to keep at least three decimal places
+ion_mass=126.128

+# In the 0-1 range, the higher the score, the stricter the filtering, and the recommended value is 0.7
+ion_filter_ratio=0.7
 ```

 Make sure to adjust the paths according to your local setup.